gtraines/cymbal/docs/INSTALLATION.md

 # Installation Guide

-This guide provides detailed installation instructions for setting up the Airborne Gimbal Control System on a Raspberry Pi 3B+.
+This guide provides detailed installation instructions for setting up the Cymbal Airborne Gimbal Control System on a Raspberry Pi 3B+.

 ## Prerequisites